callum-jones19/leadlight/notes.md

    to the `Cargo.toml`.
 It is not on Cargo (Rust's package manager), so we add the dependency directly from Github.
 3. Set up the project settings in `Cargo.toml`.
+4. Add licence notices for Airwindows and NIH Plug
+5. Decide on workspace organisation
+   1. Workspaces vs modules.
+      1. I think we want to do workspaces - at least for the plugins.
+That will let us compile every plugin individually, if we want to do that.
+E.G., we want to distribute specific plugins, without bundling them all into a single solution.
+      2. Either way, we essentially will have a lib module for the plugin, which is then exposed in the built lib.rs with a `nih_export_vst3!()`.
+      We can also use `nih_export_standalone!()` to create a version of the plugin that can be run as a standalone GUI.
+      3. An nih_plug plugin consists of an implementation of the `Plugin` trait, and then an `nih_export` macro call to actually expose that plugin implementation.
+   2. Consider how we should make the GUI for the plugins - can we just let the DAW take care of that?
+Or, do we need to use something like `iced`/`egui`